ashki23/HPC-notes/spack.md

 spack uninstall <software_name> or <software_name@version> or <software_name@version %compiler@version>
 ```

-We can use `-R` or `--dependents` option to uninstall depndencies and
+We can use `-R` or `--dependents` option to uninstall dependencies and
 `--force` to force to remove.

 More details about Spack commands can be found by: